casorama0/BuggyRecRoomRPC/README.md

 ## Configuration
 * Double check that the prerequisites are satisfied!
 If RecNetLogin is not present in your project files then the program will not work AT ALL.
 * This program requires minimal configuration.
 Upon the first startup of the program, you should be prompted to enter your username.
 After entering your username, you should not be asked again.
-You can prompt the program to ask for your username again by deleting ALL the contents of `accountInfo.json`.
+You can prompt the program to ask for your username again by deleting the `accountInfo.json` file.

 ## Usage